 - Antimalarial drugs (hydroxychloroquine) to treat skin and arthritis symptoms

-- Your symptoms do not improve after you stop taking the medication that caused the condition
+- Your symptoms do not get better after you stop taking the medicine that caused the condition.

 Symptoms tend to occur after taking the drug for at least 3 to 6 months.

-The health care provider will listen to your chest with a stethoscope.
-The doctor may hear a sound called a heart friction rub or pleural friction rub.
-There may be signs of pericarditis.
+The health care provider will do a physical exam and listen to your chest with a stethoscope.
+The provider may hear a sound called a heart friction rub or pleural friction rub.

 A skin exam shows a rash.